Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Preliminaries and Problem Formulation

 Consider the distributed optimization over UJSC weight-balanced digraphs.
-To the best of our knowledge, this problem has never been addressed in the continuous-time scheme.
+To the best of our knowledge, this problem has never been addressed in the continuous-time domain.

-\begin{assumption} The agents interact with each other through a sequence of UJSC digraphs $\{ \mathcal{G}(t) \}$, where $\mathcal{G}(t)$ is weight-balanced pointwise in time and $L(t) \neq \mathbf{0}$, $\forall t \geq 0$. \end{assumption} {This assumption does not restrict the switching logic of $\mathcal{G}(t)$ provided it is UJSC with respective to a finite $T$.
+\begin{assumption} The agents interact with each other through a sequence of UJSC digraphs $\{ \mathcal{G}(t) \}$, where $\mathcal{G}(t)$ is weight-balanced pointwise in time and $L(t) \neq \mathbf{0}$, $\forall t \geq 0$. \end{assumption} This assumption does not restrict the switching logic of $\mathcal{G}(t)$ provided it is UJSC for a finite $T$.
+Note that the time interval $T$ is only imposed to ensure convergence performance, and our results in this work hold as long as $\mathcal{G}(t)$ is strongly connected in a probabilistic sense \cite{zhang2018distributed}.
 We will propose two algorithms in the following sections.
 The information of $L(t)$ is required for the first algorithm, while it is not used at all for the second algorithm.
-Note that the time interval $T$ is only imposed to ensure convergence performance, and our results in this work hold as long as $\mathcal{G}(t)$ is strongly connected in a probability sense \cite{zhang2018distributed}.} Here the trivial case of $L(t) = \mathbf{0}$ is omitted.
+Here the trivial case of $L(t) = \mathbf{0}$ is omitted.